Skip to content

 When you read the label, you’re looking at the final ingredients.
 You’re not seeing cover crops, transportation, processing aids, packaging, and much more.
 For those who can’t have trace amounts of what they’re allergic to, there are a lot of questions you should be asking about food before you purchase it.
 That workshop has you covered.

 Now, what about those apps people talk about?
 I wouldn’t trust them with my life.
 They’re great for new product leads, but you still need to contact companies.
 Companies can change formulas or co-packers at any time.
 They don’t have to tell you, or the app maker.
 Also, there isn’t a single app on the market that’s filtering for shared manufacturing equipment.
-Our Safe Product Guides are the only curated lists available that take equipment into account.
+RAISE has Product Guides that take equipment into account.

 There is an EASY solution though to some of the label reading hoops out there.
 Purchase brands that are allergy-focused.
 Free-from brands such as Partake Foods, Sweet Potato Awesome, and Zego Foods are looking out for the community.
 Often times it’s a food allergy parent that’s started the company.
 THEY are doing things right and are hyper transparent when you call about the products.